 We're introducing a new way to pay your fare at O-Train Line 1 Stations.
 As a trial, you can tap to pay with your credit card and smartphone mobile wallet at one of the fare gates.
 Only single-ride Adult fares will be charged at the gate during the trial period, and no transfers will be issued.

-Based on the results of this trial, the new payment option, with transfers, will be available on all buses and at all fare gates in late 2021.
+Based on the results of this trial, the new payment option, with transfers, will be available on all buses and at all fare gates in 2022.

 We invite everyone to give it a try!

 Tap to pay for a single-ride Adult fare with: